 Scratches versus dents

-Scratches are the lesser of the two evils, whether they’re deep scored or a series of light grazes.
-They are also easier to rectify than dents, which tend to be more complex and can be a complete pain to sort.
+Scratches are the lesser of the two evils, whether they’re deeply-scored or a series of light grazes.
+They're also easier to rectify than dents, which tend to be more complex and can be a complete pain to sort.